Ev-Bro/glossary/glossary.md

 **Tokenizer**: A tool that splits text into tokens, often used in text processing.

+**Tree of Thought:** An AI research concept aiming to improve the understanding and generation capabilities of models through structured reasoning and hierarchical information processing.

 **Variational auto encoder**: A type of autoencoder that generates new data points by learning the distribution of input data.

 **Virtual Assistants:** Artificial intelligence systems that can perform tasks or services for an individual based on commands or questions.

 ## Related Computer Science & Math

+**Classical Computing:** The traditional model of computing based on binary operations, distinct from quantum computing, forming the foundation for most current AI research and applications.

 **Dot product:** A mathematical operation multiplying corresponding entries of two vectors and summing those products, crucial for measuring similarity or direction differences.